Pendfin/Blockstuff/h4_and_back.md

 ![image](https://github.com/user-attachments/assets/acb05b84-9173-4d1b-a92e-baf1f694a11d)
 ![image](https://github.com/user-attachments/assets/4210f60c-2845-4582-89d9-5685e8b12820)
 - not easy to send when having so little amounts and high transaction fees
-- the day after transaction are confirmed and sending the rest
+- the day after transactions are confirmed and sending the rest back to home
 - ![image](https://github.com/user-attachments/assets/4b402d59-820a-4618-8d25-bd3fc256b9f1)

 ### e) Explorer.
 Use a block explorer to analyze a block on the real Bitcoin blockchain.
 -  Explain what each value and field means.
 You only need to analyze the block information and one sample transaction,
+-   as a block can contain many transactions.
+Voluntary bonus: Use a transaction that's interesting,such as one related to a crime or other unusual event.
 -    source : copilot Edge - all the fields explanation from there
--   as a block can contain many transactions.
-Voluntary bonus: Use a transaction that's interesting,
--   such as one related to a crime or other unusual event.
 -   find out Explorer --> https://mempool.space/ (open source project)
 -   ![image](https://github.com/user-attachments/assets/4732c2b2-f289-426c-bbb6-874eed86bde3)